RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Evangelism is the sharing of the 'Good News' with people, in the hope that they might make a decision to become a Christian.
 Many Christians believe that evangelism is something they should do.
 Jesus shared, in what has become known as the 'The Great Commission',:

-Also, the whole Bible is one long story of God attempting to restore people into a relationship with him after The Fall, culminating in the arrival of Jesus, the promised Messiah.
+Also, the whole Bible is one long story of God attempting to restore people to a relationship with him after The Fall, culminating in the arrival of Jesus, the promised Messiah.

 Christians believe that through Jesus' death, everyone can have a restored relationship with God, and won't have to suffer for their sins: Jesus took the punishment for our sins when he died on the cross.